Global Ecology and Conservation (MSc)

 The programme consists of four core modules (80 credits), two optional modules (40 credits) and a research project (60 credits).
 It comprises two stages:

-• Stage 1: taught modules.
+- Stage 1: taught modules.
 There is an exit point at the end of Stage 1 (120 credits), leading to a Postgraduate Diploma.
 The timing of this point is dependent on the specific modules that the student has selected

-• Stage 2: Research Projec
+- Stage 2: Research Project

 Research Project (dissertation)

-All MSc students undertake an independent research project which culminates in a report of approximately 8,000-10,000 words.
+You will undertake an independent research project which culminates in a report of approximately 8,000-10,000 words.

-The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
-The final modules will be published by September 2024.
+The modules shown are an example of the typical curriculum.
+Final modules will be published one month ahead of your programme starting.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.